-In accordance with Section 7 of the ESA (50 CFR Part 402), during the preparation of the 2011 GOA Final EIS/OEIS the Navy prepared a biological evaluation and submitted it to the USFWS.
+In accordance with section 7 of the ESA (50 CFR part 402), during the preparation of the 2011 GOA Final EIS/OEIS the Navy prepared a biological evaluation and submitted it to the USFWS.
 The Navy received a concurrence letter from USFWS (March 24, 2010), which agreed that the Navy's actions may affect, not likely to adversely affect, the short-tailed albatross.
-Other ESA-listed bird species discussed in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS (Steller's eider and spectacled eider) were not included in this previous consultation.
-As provided in 50 CFR Section 402.16, re-initiation of consultation is normally required where discretionary Federal agency involvement or control over the action has been retained (or is authorized by law) and if: (1) the amount or extent of incidental take is exceeded, (2) new information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered, (3) the agency action is subsequently modified in a manner that causes an effect to the listed species or critical habitat not considered, or (4) a new species is listed or critical habitat designated that may be affected by the action.
+Other ESA-listed bird species discussed in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS (Steller's eider and spectacled eider) were not included in this previous consultation.
+The Navy has determined that the Proposed Action will have no effect on the Steller's eider and the spectacled eider.

+As provided in 50 CFR sections 402.16(a)-(d), reinitiation of consultation is required if the following occurs: (a) the amount or extent of incidental take is exceeded; (b) new information reveals effects of the action that may affect listed species or critical habitat in a manner or to an extent not previously considered; (c) the action is subsequently modified in a manner that causes an effect to the listed species or critical habitat not previously considered; or (d) a new species is listed or critical habitat designated that may be affected by the action.